twostack/bitcoin4j/README.md

     * P2PKH Transaction Builder - Pay to Pubkey Hash standard Transactions
     * P2MS Transaction Builder - Pay to Multisig.
 This is naked MultiSig (the proper way to do multisig).
     * P2PK Transaction Builder - Pay to Public Key standard Transactions
     * P2SH Transaction Builder - Pay to Script Hash.
 This should be considered deprecated.
-Nodes support his for backwards compatibility only.
+BitcoinSV Nodes support this for backwards compatibility only.
     * P2PKHDataLockBuilder - This is something new.
 Create a spendable data output.
 Spendable using P2PKH Transaction.
     * UnspendableDataLockBuilder - OP_RETURN-style Data builder.
 Prepends a Transaction Output Script with OP_FALSE OP_RETURN followed by a series of data pushes.